AI-Hypercomputer/gpu-recipes/inference/a4x/single-host-serving/Sglang/README.md

 > After running the recipe with `helm install`, it can take **up to 30 minutes** for the deployment to become fully available.
 This is because the GKE node must first pull the Docker image and then download the model weights from Hugging Face.

 <a name="serving-wan-model"></a>
 ### 4.1.
-Serving Wan2.2
+Model Variants

 [Back to Top](#table-of-contents)

-This recipe serves the [Wan2.2-T2V-A14B-Diffusers model](https://huggingface.co/Wan-AI/Wan2.2-T2V-A14B-Diffusers) using SGLang framework on a single A4x node.
+This recipe serves the [Wan2.2-T2V-A14B-Diffusers model](https://huggingface.co/Wan-AI/Wan2.2-T2V-A14B-Diffusers) & [Wan2.2-I2V-A14B-Diffusers model](https://huggingface.co/Wan-AI/Wan2.2-I2V-A14B-Diffusers) using SGLang framework on a single A4x node.

 Upon launching the SGLang server, it performs the following steps: